EutechCybernetic/lucy-pro-documentation/es6javascrip.md

 <a name='executeAction'></a>

 ### executeAction(action, object arguments)
-Asynchronously execute an action named code/action on the current object, passing code/arguments as parameters.
+Asynchronously execute an action named `action` on the current object, passing `arguments` as parameters.

 This method will return a Promise that will resolve to the result of the action upon completion.